Speakers

 hartmann@iapp.de

-Internet: http://www.chm.tu-dresden.de/farstoffsammlung.shtml
+Internet: http://www.chm.tu-dresden.de/farbstoffsammlung.shtml

 Dyes through the ages

-The history of the "antique purple" dyes
+The history of the dyes from "Ancient Purple"

 Presentation of over 10,000 dye samples from 80 different manufacturers from 1850 to today.
 Duration: lecture and visit to the collection approx. 90 minutes.
-Target group: teachers, students from the 6th grade and high school
+Target group: teachers, students from 6th grade and high school

 Dyeing with natural dyes